waltercostamb/features_pipeline/README.md

 - Run time of 6 files = 12 min, given 6 x 40 threads and 6 x 30 GB memory

 The default parallelization of the pipeline is 3.
-If you want to change that, modify file *snakefile.sbatch*.
+If you want to change that, modify file ```workflow/scripts/snakefile.sbatch```.
 For 6 files, you can change the default to:

 ```
 #!/bin/bash